 Social housing companies should consider how they will adapt to the changes that modern technology has enabled, as falling behind is likely to cause complications in the future and impact the success of the business.

-Putting technology into practice
+Putting technology into practice with tenants

 Day-to-day communications can be vastly simplified and improved by implementing technology.
 Whether that is through a text to confirm an appointment or the ability to communicate with landlords via an online chat feature.